 Visitor Services: Greet visitors at Admissions and help direct them to their favorite interests in the Museum or provide insightful information.
 Talk with visitors about our many different membership levels and sell Museum memberships.

-The next New Volunteer Orientation is scheduled for the third Thursday of the month from 10:00 am -11:00 am.
-Volunteer orientations are not scheduled for July and August.
+New Volunteer Orientations are scheduled for the third Thursday of the month, except July and August, from 10:00 am -11:00 am.
 Please RSVP to Shannon Campbell at email@example.com.